ducksouplab/ducksoup/config/README.md

 - when bandwidth fluctuates (or when stream starts or ends), video caps may be changed (for instance regarding colorimetry or chroma-site) which does not play well with `matroskamux` (nor `webmmux`, `mp4mux`).
 One solution is to constrained caps (and rely on `videoconvert` and the like to ensure caps) but it implies to be done on a video/x-raw stream, meaning the input video stream has to be decoded/capped/reencoded for it to work.
 It works but is consuming more computing resources.
 It's the current solution (note that decoding/reencoding is only needed for video, not for audio)

+- some improvements on matroskamux (this this [issue](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/merge_requests/1657)) should help dealing with h264 (avc3) capped-changing streams, but in our latest tests if it does not crashes and do write correctly files, those files are a bit broken (missing initial keyframe and no way to navigate in file).
+Other muxers should be retested

+- disregard of dry paths, on wet paths: we always constrain caps before fx since some may rely on constant sizes

 - Another solution is to prefer muxers robust to caps updates: `mpegtsmux` (for h264)

 - queue params: `max-size-buffers=0 max-size-bytes=0` disable max-size on buffers and bytes.
 When teeing, the branch that does recording has an additionnal `max-size-time=5000000000` property.
 A queue blocks whenever one of the 3 dimensions (buffers, bytes, time) max is reached (unless `leaky`)